rombau/osext2/README.md

 # OnlineSoccer Extension

-The `OnlineSoccer Extension` extension adds useful details to the pages of [OnlineSoccer](https://os.ongapo.com).
+The `OnlineSoccer Extension` extension adds useful details and forecasts to the pages of [OnlineSoccer](https://os.ongapo.com).

 ## Features

-- Additional values for players
-- sdfdsfds
+- Forecast of the team players values (loans, bans, skills based on trainings settings, ...)
+- Finance forecast with account balance in the team season view
+- Youth forecast based on the current skills

 ## Development with Visual Studio Code

-Following entries in your `settings.json` needed to run/debug tests with Karma/Jasmine and TestExplorer:
+You need the following entries in your `settings.json` run/debug tests with Karma/Jasmine and TestExplorer:

 <pre>
     "angularKarmaTestExplorer.projectType": "Karma",